 Milman, A., Warner, B. P., Chapman, D. A., Gianotti Short, A. G. (2017).
 Indentifying and quantifying landowner perspectives on integrated flood risk management.
 Journal of Flood Risk Management.

-Wang, S., Corner, A., Chapman, D. A., & Markowitz, E. (accepted, 2017).
+Wang, S., Corner, A., Chapman, D. A., & Markowitz, E. (2018).
 Public engagement with climate change imagery in a changing digital landscape.
 WIREs Climate Change.

 Chapman, D. A., Trott, C. D., Silka, L., Lickel, B., & Clayton, S. (accepted, 2017).
 Psychological perspectives on community resilience and climate change: insights and directions for future research.

 Chapman, D. A. (August, 2015).
 Climate change and disasters: how framing affects justifications for giving or withholding aid to disaster victims.
 SPSP Character and Context Blog, guest post.
 Available at: http://www.spsp.org/blog/climate-change-disaster